-Analysis in Python Environment.
-This step runs QC and Dimensional Reduction using the counts results generated from step 2.
-We used Scanpy/Seurat approaches to generate t-SNE or UMAP coordinates.
-Preprocessed data including expression matrix and 2D coordinate of embedded results will be loaded into the MongoDB database.
+Preliminary Analysis in Python Environment.
+This step runs quality control and dimensionality reduction using the results generated from step 1.
+The application is agnostic to the method used for dimensionality reduction; both t-SNE or UMAP coordinates have been generated with Seurat or Scanpy methods and used.
+The principal output of this step includes the filtered cell / gene expression matrix as well as the matrix describing the 2D coordinates of the cells in lower dimensional space.
+The output is then loaded into a MongoDB database, along with basic metadata about the project to enable project-level queries.

-The current implementation allows users to visualize and query downstream analytic results such as t-SNE and UMAP.
-Major technology used for Interactive data visualization consists of Javascript, SVG, HTML5, and CSS (cascade style sheet).

-API function including query counts matrices at gene levels from MongoDB are implemented as a python function.
+Collaborative Analysis through Web and API.
+After the data has been loaded, the web front end enables users to visualize and query downstream analytic results through interaction with the lower-dimensional map of the cells.
+This step relies on Javascript, SVG, HTML5, and CSS (cascading style sheet) to enable an interface which is highly responsive and scales well.
+In addition to basic data exploration, cell type annotations can be captured by users and stored.
+For highly customized analyses, API functions enable informaticians to work directly with the database..

 Results and Discussion

-Single Cell RNA-seq Data processing and analysis
+Single Cell RNA-seq Data Processing and Analysis

-Test run was performed on a publicly available dataset (human PBMC pbmc_10k_v3).
-We showed the case of using python notebook to drive a 10X genomic based cell processing pipeline.
-JSON format parameters include FASTQ data location and cell ranger output location, sample and study information, analytic QC (minimal and maximal number of genes and mitochondria content), project information for database and web app display.
-The cellranger pipeline can be started using runCellrangerProcess, followed with the SCANPY analytic workflow.
-The metadata, counts data and normalized data as well as results of t-SNE or UMAP embedding information will be dumped to MongoDB.
+As an example of the utility of Single Cell Explorer, a test run was performed on a publicl- available dataset of human PBMCs (pbmc_10k_v3).
+We showed the case of using a Jupyter notebook to drive a 10X genomics based cell processing pipeline.
+To enable this, a JSON–format file was provided, which included parameters such as FASTQ data location and cell ranger output location, sample and study information, parameters for QC thresholds, and project information for database and web app display.
+The Cell Ranger pipeline can be started using a function in the notebook, and is then followed with the Scanpy analytic workflow in the same notebook for quality control and dimensionality reduction.
+The project metadata, cell / gene expression matrix and normalized data as well as results of the 2D cell mapping will be uploaded by the notebook to the MongoDB instance.

 Figure 1: Single Cell Explorer workflow architecture process and component view.

 Overview of the data process workflow steps for Single Cell Explorer.
-Step #1: running pipeline to process FASTQ files using python wrapper through Jupyter Notebook or NextFlow.
-Step #2: QC, analyzes from counts data.
-The comprehensive results (tSNE/umap) will be saved in MongoDB.
-Step #3: interactive visualization data analyses results and annotate cell types when necessary.
-Step #4: annotated results will be recorded in MongoDB and shared with all users.
-Step #5: all results from MongoDB can be accessed directly or via API.
+Step #1: Running pipeline to process FASTQ files using Python wrapper through Jupyter Notebook or NextFlow.
+Step #2: Quality control of data, generation of 2d representation, and upload to database.
+Step #3: Interactive data analyses and annotation of cell types.
+Step #4: Annotated results recorded in MongoDB and shared with all users.
+Step #5: All results from MongoDB can be accessed directly or via API.

 Figure 2: Interactive FeaturePlot

 A t-SNE and UMAP representation from first-trimester placentas with matched maternal blood and decidual cells.
 Individual pre-labeled cell types are painted in different colors.
-The function of painting two genes (CD8 and CD3) highlights the location of CD8 T cell clusters.
-A 2D plot of circles indicates the proportion of the single positive, double positive cells in the whole samples.
+The function of painting two genes (CD8A and CD3D) highlights the location of CD8 T cell clusters.
+A 2D plot of circles indicates the proportion of the single positive and double positive cells across cells in the data set.

 Interactive tertiary results access from web page: